kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-41-expose-multiple-workloads.md

 1. Go to **Discovery and Network > APIRules** and select **Create**.
 2. Provide the following configuration details:
     - **Name**: `httpbin-services`
-    - In the `Service` section, select the name of the first service you deployed and the port `8000`.
+    - In the `Service` section, select the name of the first service you deployed and port `8000`.
     - To fill in the `Gateway` section, use these values:
       - **Namespace** is the name of the namespace in which you deployed an instance of the HTTPBin Service.
 If you use a Kyma domain, select the `kyma-system` namespace.
       - **Name** is the Gateway's name.
 If you use a Kyma domain, select `kyma-gateway`.